 Jobboard Finder’s opinion

-Design: To be honest, the house-like logo did remind me of a real-state website.
-That said, it is easy to use with an appealing design.
+Design: To be honest, the house-like logo did remind me of a real-state website, but Bayt is careful about emphasising their search engine.
+It's easy to use with an appealing design.
 You’ll find photos and shorts bios about the employees, testimonials from companies (and there are many of them!
 Sorted by country) and clear information about posting jobs.
 The jobs themselves are filtered by various categories (country, city, area, job role, specialty, industry, career level, employer type, gender, company type, company name, date modified; with the number of available jobs per category indicated in brackets).
-It’s a shame adverts appear among the job offers (there aren't that many though)
+Now you can also activate the following options: work from home, hide external jobs.

 The job board objective: Bayt wants to be the biggest job shopping center.

-Recruiter observations: The good news is you can post 2 jobs per month for free and you can preview CVs that you chose with keywords (including when the jobseekers were last active; expect to see many female profiles without photos).
+Recruiter observations: The good news is you can post a free job offer to try it out .
+You can also access the CV database for a free trial and filter using an impressive 33 filters (including when the jobseekers were last active; expect to see many female profiles without photos).
 More good news: the costs are available on the website.
 For some countries, additional information is available regarding who has applied to the job presented in the form of charts (years of experience, top job title, Education major of applicants, career level of the applicants and the nationality).
 Some countries (like Germany and Canada, South Africa, Nigeria, Japan) don’t allow/provide this kind of information though.

 Jobseeker observations: When you upload your CV, the job board then fills out a lot of your online form itself.
 Additional questions include: your visa status, your marital status, the notice period needed, the visa you would like and whether or not you have a driver’s license.
 You can also include recommendations, different membership to clubs and videos.
 Jobseekers can boost their visibility with offers which include who viewed the profile and getting to the top of the job application lists (among other things).
 Surprisingly though, you can’t upload your CV in Arabic.

-Verdict: In the North African countries, Bayt is yet to surpass the big local job boards but they have really built up their database and list of partners.
+Verdict: It's always a good thing to see transparency on a job board, which Bayt used to have.
+Now the photos of the team are gone and we know less about the story behind the job site.
+Futhermore, in the North African countries, Bayt is yet to surpass the big local job boards but they have really built up their database and list of partners.
 Plus, their presence in a number of the countries in the area means they have a hands-on idea of what’s available and what’s needed.
+They had added many new features over the years, always adapting to the market and the demands.
+It's a fountain of iinteresting information for recruiters!
 If you need a job in the MENA; go shopping on Bayt first.